-The Michigan Economic Development Corporation (MEDC) recently announced that businesses located in Michigan Main Street districts or certified Redevelopment Ready Communities® across the state can receive up to $25,000 in reimbursable grant dollars through another round of the Match on Main program.
-In Middle Michigan, Clare, Gladwin, Harrison, Lake Isabella, Mt.
-Pleasant, and Evart are considered eligible communities.
+The Michigan Economic Development Corporation (MEDC) recently announced that businesses located in a Select or Master Level Michigan Main Street community or an essential level or certified Redevelopment Ready Communities® across the state can receive up to $25,000 in reimbursable grant dollars through another round of the Match on Main program.
+In Middle Michigan, Clare, Evart, Harrison, Lake Isabella, and Mt.
+Pleasant are considered eligible communities.

-If you are a business located in downtown Harrison, downtown Gladwin, in the City of Clare's DDA District, in the Lake Isabella Coldwater Road Corridor, the Mt.
-Pleasant's Central Business District, or the Evart Main Street District, we encourage you to apply for the Match on Main program by submitting your business worksheet through the link below.
+If you are a business located in one of the following downtown districts, we encourage you to apply for the Match on Main program by submitting your business worksheet through the link below when applications open.

-Interested Businesses in Clare, Gladwin, Harrison, Mt.
-Pleasant, Evart or Lake Isabella Must Submit Their Business Worksheet to Middle Michigan Development Corporation.
+Interested businesses in Clare, Evart, Harrison, Lake Isabella, or Mt.
+Pleasant, must submit their Business Worksheet/Application to Middle Michigan Development Corporation.

 Eligible Businesses:

-• Those that sell products and/or services face to face AND have a physical location in a downtown, historic neighborhood commercial corridor, or area planned and zoned for concentrated commercial development that contributes to a dense mixed-use area with multi-story elements.
+• Those that sell products and/or services face to face AND have a physical location in one of the districts mentioned above.

 • Those that have, or intend to have, control over the site for which they are applying prior to Match on Main application.
 Please note: changes in the proposed business location after grant selection may result in grant being forfeited.